WordPress Site Security

 With SSO, your corporate identity provider can be configured with the WP Engine User Portal to ensure all employees are logging in via SSO.
 Learn more about SSO for the User Portal here.
 Using a corporate identity provider allows login credentials to be managed by a specialized login software that can be customized to your businesses security needs.

-WP Engine offers Two-Factor Authentication for the User Portal, or there are several plugins to help with this on your WordPress site:
+WP Engine offers Two-Factor Authentication for the User Portal.
+To secure your WordPress site admin dashboard there are several plugins you can use:

 Adhere to the “Least Privilege” Principle